chaolic6505/applemusicCDS/README.md

 ---

-<p align="center"> Few lines describing your project.
+<p align="center"> A music management application that allow users to add, play, edit and delete their personal playlist.
     <br>
 </p>